VioletBitKitten/SAPI/README.md

 ## TODO

 * Create Unit tests.
+* Implement an interface for making use of the Status property.
+* Partial string matching on Voice and Audio Output Device.
+The names can be long and complicated.
 * Expand the tts program to be more useful as a VTuber.
   Perhaps move this to a new project?